 Security on Blip

 Some files are too important to risk—when sending your personal memories, creative work, or business documents, you need to know they’ll reach the right person safely.
-That’s why Blip is built for security from the ground up, giving you a safer, more private way to share.
+That’s why Blip is built for privacy and security from the ground up, giving you a safer, more private way to share.

 Your files travel securely